jpen365/five-hacks-for-twenty-seventeen/README.md

 # Five Hacks for Twenty Seventeen

+## Disclaimer

+**This is an unfinished child theme intended to be used by developers and WordPress development students.
+It is a not a production-ready finished product.
+It is offered without any guarantee that it is bug-free or suitable for use by non-technical users.**

 ## A WordPress Child Theme for Twenty Seventeen

 This is a child theme that adds the following features to Twenty Seventeen: